1976 - present

+1976 - present**

 1978: LUV' INTERNATIONAL

 The follow-up single "You're the Greatest Lover" was released in July 1978.
-It was the group's international breakthrough in the autumn of 1978 (#1 in Benelux, Germany, Switzerland, Denmark, Spain, #2 in Austria, #19 in France and #15 in South Africa).
+It was the group's international breakthrough in the autumn of 1978 (#1 in Benelux, Germany, Switzerland, and Spain, #2 in Austria, #19 in France and Israel and #15 in South Africa).
 This million-seller became Luv's signature song and was certified platinum in Holland and gold in Germany.

 1978 : WITH LUV'